axisgroup/design-process/0-Pre-Engagement/README.md

 ensure that the team has common grounds for formulating assumptions and identifying risks.
 Capturing research shall also serve as a repository for any similar sprints in future.

+* A list of roles that will be involved in the project.

 * Requests to Schedule Interviews/ Request for Information:
 The team should identify resources and key stakeholders from the client-side and send out requests to schedule interviews, and request for additional material/information.